 4.1 participates in the C.S.O.T.
 Biennial Convention, chapter meetings,

-continuing education programme the journal BodyCast and the newsletter NewsCast
+programme the journal BodyCast and the newsletter NewsCast

 4.2 completes self-appraisal and identifies performance objectives